- The Coast

-The most well-known and popular travel destination in Southeast Asia, the lure of Thailand is felt by millions of tourists each year.
+The most well-known and popular travel destination in Southeast Asia, the lure of Thailand is felt by millions of tourists every year.
 Enticed by the sparkling beaches of the islands in the south, the enigmatic temples and hill-tribes of the north, and the neon lights of Bangkok in between, exotic Thailand has something for every traveller.

 A great value-for-money holiday destination, Thailand is a favourite with both budget travellers and determined shoppers, who come to spend their baht at the many street markets, the affordable electronics shops or the infamous bars of Bangkok.

 But once out of the bustling capital, the natural splendour of Thailand really shines.
 The limestone karst rock formations and lush rainforests of Khao Sok National Park and other nature reserves are popular spots for jungle trekking, and the crystal-clear waters around the southern beach playgrounds like Phuket, Koh Pha Ngan and Koh Phi Phi are a paradise for scuba diving and watersports.
 Many travellers venture north to Chiang Mai and Chiang Rai to see the many beautiful temples and the famous Hill-Tribes, while the even more adventurous stray off the beaten path to Isaan.

 Thailand's unique culture is just as big an attraction however; hundreds of visually-stunning Buddhist temples and shrines are scattered across cities and villages, and visitors can tour the ruins of ancient cities like Ayutthaya to get a sense of the country's long history.
-No matter what part of the country you visit, a holiday in Thailand is an experience to be remembered for a lifetime.
+No matter what part of the country travellers visit, a holiday in Thailand is an experience to be remembered for a lifetime.

 Best time to visit Thailand